Home Insights Story Studio Work With Me Free Growth Plan

 Full In-House: Only justified at Rs 10 crore+ monthly revenue.
 Requires significant capital expenditure and operational expertise but provides complete control over quality, speed, and cost.

-Inventory Management: The single most important metric is inventory turnover ratio.
-For consumables, target 8-12 turns per year.
-For fashion, target 4-6 turns.
-For home and lifestyle, 3-4 turns is healthy.
 An inventory turn below these benchmarks means you are either overstocking or your demand forecasting needs work.

 Chapter 5: Pricing Strategy for the Indian Market